Utkarsh731/python-interview-coding/README.md

 NOTE: Length of the smallest valid substring ( ) is 2.

 q12.
 Given a matrix where each row and each column is sorted, check whether the given number is present in the matrix.

+q13.
+Remove all the vowels from a string using decorator